Reduction (complexity)

 In computability theory and computational complexity theory, a reduction is an algorithm for transforming one problem into another problem.
 A sufficiently efficient reduction from one problem to another may be used to show that the second problem is at least as difficult as the first.

-Intuitively, problem A is reducible to problem B, if an algorithm for solving problem B efficiently (if it existed) could also be used as a subroutine to solve problem A efficiently.
+Intuitively, problem A is reducible to problem B, if an algorithm for solving problem B efficiently (if it exists) could also be used as a subroutine to solve problem A efficiently.
 When this is true, solving A cannot be harder than solving B. "Harder" means having a higher estimate of the required computational resources in a given context (e.g., higher time complexity, greater memory requirement, expensive need for extra hardware processor cores for a parallel solution compared to a single-threaded solution, etc.).
-The existence of a reduction from A to B, can be written in the shorthand notation A ≤m B, usually with a subscript on the ≤ to indicate the type of reduction being used (m : mapping reduction, p : polynomial reduction).
+The existence of a reduction from A to B can be written in the shorthand notation A ≤m B, usually with a subscript on the ≤ to indicate the type of reduction being used (m : many-one reduction, p : polynomial reduction).

 The mathematical structure generated on a set of problems by the reductions of a particular type generally forms a preorder, whose equivalence classes may be used to define degrees of unsolvability and complexity classes.